Skip to main content

 3.3 Service

-Significant service to the Department, University, and profession is expected once tenure is conferred and in order to merit promotion to the rank of Professor.
+Significant service to the Department, College, University, and profession is expected once tenure is conferred and in order to merit promotion to the rank of Professor.
 Service to the Department, College, and University may take a variety of forms, including administrative work, committee work, and work in outreach programs, and in activities such as program evaluations and external reviews, reviewing promotion and tenure cases beyond the Department, service on national committees, commissions, and task forces, and the like.
 Service can be assessed quantitatively from evidence provided in the dossier and qualitatively by Department and University colleagues.
 In the case of administrative service, faculty will have the opportunity to respond to administrative evaluation surveys about candidates serving in administrative positions in the Department.

-4. STANDARDS FOR REAPPOINTMENT AS ASSISTANT PROFESSOR
+4. STANDARDS FOR APPOINTMENT AND REAPPOINTMENT AS ASSISTANT PROFESSOR

 4.2.1 Annual peer reviews of teaching.